-We are open source computer scientists, citizen scientists, and scientist-scientists, science writers, journalists, and educators, makers of and advocates for Open Data, Open Access, and Open Source.
-Our mission is in short: to open science.
+The Open Science Federation is a nonprofit alliance working to improve the conduct and communication of science.
+We are open source computer scientists, citizen scientists, and scientist-scientists, science writers, journalists, and educators, and makers of and advocates for Open Data, Open Access, and Open Source and Standards.

-The networks are federated in several regards, for example one’s username and password can be used in any federated site, and all sites share one version of the open source software and services we administer.
-It’s a bit like a WordPress.com for science, except that rather than being one network, it’s a network of networks, and we don’t only run WordPress.
+The networks are federated in several regards, for example one’s username and password can be used in any federated site to which one has access, and all sites share one version of the open source software and services, which we administer pro bono.
+It’s a bit like a WordPress.com for science, except rather than being one network, it’s a network of networks, and we don’t only run WordPress.

 At the same time, we began a separate federation for young adult researchers and bloggers, and their teachers and mentors, including FutureScienceLeaders.org, StudentBioExpo.org, and U20Science.org.
 For this junior federation alone, our volunteers have given in the low thousands of hours of pro bono software development and technical support.
 We also donate the cost of services such as web and email hosting.